denten-books/plain-text/main.md

-As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers install on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
+As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers installed on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
 The basic idea is to link the "valuable material" of intellectual property to a specific piece of software and hardware [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84]."

-This approach in general has sometimes been called a "smart contract."
+The emergence of embedded contractual enforcement at the level of the device can be subsumed under the broader idea of "smart contracts."
 In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explains that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks [@szabo_formalizing_1997]."

-Both smart contracts, CITED, and similar developments were influential in developing a range of "solutions" to the fading efficacy of legal copyright protections in the 1990s.[^ln3-smart] "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) is instructive in this regard.
-Greg Benson and Gregory H.
-Urich, both of Sweden, write:
+Clark, CITED, and Szabo were instrumental to the rise of smart contracts in the 1990s in an attempt to redress the fading efficacy of legal copyright protections.[^ln3-smart] "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) can be instructive in this regard.
+Greg Benson and Gregory H. Urich, both of Sweden, write:

 > The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
 Furthermore, he may want to